bbc/draft-ohanlon-transport-info-header/draft-ohanlon-transport-info-header.md

 * The RTT values are useful for informing the operation of latency sensitive applications.
 * The RTTVAR could be used to provide an estimate of ‘reliability’ of rtt and bandwidth estimates.
 * Inform client/browser media/data caching strategies.
+* Use by intermediate nodes for traffic analytics and control.

 ## Notational Conventions